mrlacey/enamel/README.md

 It relies on a simple but powerful ruleset that is explained in detail below.
 By having such a small and specific set of rules it is easy to learn.
 These rules and syntax are also optimized for human readability, rather than the rigorous structure of something (XML) initially intended for reading and writing by machines.

 In addition to producing XAML, ENAMEL also accepts XAML as valid input.
 Not only does this make migrating XAML to ENAMEL a trivial process, it also makes it easy to explore how it works with more complex examples in existing codebases.
-An additional benefit of supporting "inline XAML" within an ENAMEL file is that it offers a fallback options for any particular elements that ENAMEL does not support or someone chooses not to convert.
+An additional benefit of supporting "inline XAML" within an ENAMEL file is that it offers a fallback option for any particular elements that ENAMEL does not support or someone chooses not to convert.

 It's not magic, it's just source generation.
 Source generation is increasingly used and accepted in .NET and other technology stacks.
 This proposed solution may be well timed to be accepted based on the widespread adoption of source generated C# code elsewhere in project that would use this.